MONOM Berlin’s centre for spatial sound

 Purposely sculpted for this occasion and currently in development, each sonic artwork will be composed using the 4DSOUND system during their residencies at MONOM.

 Second in the three part series is a collaboration with 4DSOUND.
-On the 9 & 10 of December, MONOM will present lectures and a retrospective exhibition of sound sculptures that were created for the 4DSOUND system by a range of artistic collaborators from the field of music, sonic arts and immersive technologies.
+On the 9 & 10 of December, MONOM will present a retrospective exhibition of sound sculptures that were created for the 4DSOUND system by a range of artistic collaborators from the field of music, sonic arts and immersive technologies.
 The retrospective, curated by 4DSOUND’s founder, Paul Oomen, provides a perspective on the past five years of innovative sonic practices in the emerging field of spatial sound.

 The final installment on the 14th of December is a world premiere composition by long-standing supporter and 4DSOUND pioneer, Max Cooper.
 Since 2013 Max has composed several pieces on the system.
 This will be the next stage in the evolution of his body of spatialized sonic artworks.
 The night will be supported by Berlinbased Italian minimalist electronic artist, Caterina Barbieri whose 2017 record Patterns of Consciousness received critical acclaim and was named in several ‘Best of 2017’ music roundups and who is currently undergoing a residency at MONOM.